WORDS are my business. I bring more than 50 years’ experience to helping you put the final shine on all your printed, published and spoken material

 Since setting up Yarraboy Editorial Services in the late 1990s, I have been commissioned by publishing houses and individuals in Australia and the UK to edit book-length manuscripts of fact and fiction ranging across all genres and covering a wide range of topics.
 I have also revised and proofread dissertations and theses for graduate and postgraduate students.

 In 2007, having been a compulsive writer since childhood (and winning local competitions), I completed my first novel, Done Deal, which was shortlisted for the NSW Genre Fiction Award.
-The sequel, Washed Up, achieved the same accolade a year later and won a me mentorship with author Sophie Masson from the Australian Society of Authors.
+The sequel, Washed Up, achieved the same accolade a year later and won me a mentorship with author Sophie Masson from the Australian Society of Authors.

-The third book in the series, Death by Diamonds, was released in 2014 after being delayed while I undertook wide-ranging research in the UK that led to the publication early in 2012 of the semi-fictional memoir From Paupers To iPads – a Journey Through Seven Generations.
+The third book in the series, Death by Diamonds, was released in 2014 after being delayed while I undertook wide-ranging research in the UK that had led to the publication early in 2012 of the semi-fictional memoir From Paupers To iPads – a Journey Through Seven Generations.

 In 2016, I was placed under contract by Endeavour Books (UK) to publish the fourth crime fiction book, Twisted Trees, and republish the earlier titles, all as e-books.
-Death Comes By Drone, the fifth book in the crime fiction series, was published in late 2018 and a sixth is a work in progress (November 2019).
+Death Comes By Drone, the fifth book in the crime fiction series, was published in late 2018 and a sixth is a work in progress (June 2020).
 The entire series is now also available as paperbacks worldwide

-In early 2016, I was one of only eight crime writers worldwide selected for a residency at Canada’s prestigious Banff Centre for Excellence under the tutelage of bestselling authors Louise Welsh and Michael Robotham.
+In early 2016, I was one of eight crime writers worldwide selected for a residency at Canada’s prestigious Banff Centre for Excellence under the tutelage of bestselling authors Louise Welsh and Michael Robotham.
 I am a member of the Crime Writers’ Association of the UK and the Australian Society of Authors.

-For recreation and inspiration, I have competed for many years at elite level in Master Athletics over distances from 3000 metres to the full marathon, and in October 2019 was selected for the England Masters’ half-marathon team to compete in an international race in March 2020, even though my ability to cover the longer distances is steadily diminishing as the years increase.
+For recreation and inspiration, I have competed for many years at elite level in Masters Athletics over distances from 3000 metres to the full marathon, and in October 2019 was selected for the England Masters’ half-marathon team to compete in an international race in March 2020, even though my ability to cover the longer distances is steadily diminishing as the years increase.